noclocks/NoClocksVault/05-SYSTEM/Templates/Note Templates/Template-Specification.md

 ### Security

+> [!NOTE]
-[comment]: # How will the proposed change impact security?
+> How will the proposed change impact security?

 ### Reliability

+> [!NOTE]
-[comment]: # Will the proposed change improve reliability?
+> Will the proposed change improve reliability?
 If not, why make the change?

 ### Compatibility

+> [!NOTE]
-[comment]: # Will the proposed change break existing code/behaviors?
+> Will the proposed change break existing code/behaviors?
 If so, how, and is the breaking change "worth it"?

 ### Performance, Power, and Efficiency

 ## Potential Issues

+> [!NOTE]
-[comment]: # What are some of the things that might cause problems with the fixes/features proposed?
+> What are some of the things that might cause problems with the fixes/features proposed?
 Consider how the user might be negatively impacted.

-## Future considerations
+## Future Considerations

+> [!NOTE]
-[comment]: # What are some of the things that the fixes/features might unlock in the future?
+> What are some of the things that the fixes/features might unlock in the future?
 Does the implementation of this spec enable scenarios?

 ## Resources

+> [!NOTE]
-[comment]: # Be sure to add links to references, resources, footnotes, etc.
+> Be sure to add links to references, resources, footnotes, etc.